jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Shoggti.md

 Temperature: any
 Organization: solitary, pair, or slaver band (3-10 plus 6-12 slaves of various races)
 Treasure: standard
-Description: The shoggti are masters of mind manipulation, capable of seizing control of the thoughts of others and charming them into docile allies.
-They invade other realms in slaver bands, seeking out creatures to capture alive and return to the Abyss as charmed slaves-the fates of these poor souls is unknown, but likely has something to do with the qlippoth drive to reclaim the Abyss as their own.
-Although a shoggti lacks proper hands, it is capable of performing incredibly dextrous manipulations with the pincers at the tips of its tentacles.
-It cannot wield weapons in these pincers, but it can utilize magic items like wands, rods, staves, and the like.
-Shoggti are fond of wands in particular, particularly those that create mind-affecting effects that are easy to inf lict on victims of their braincloud ability.
-A shoggti's body is an egg-shaped mass about 8 feet long-its tentacles are about 8 feet long as well.
-The whole creature weighs 900 pounds.
 Race:
 Class:
 MR: